Self-Portrait with Hat and Veil

-Self-Portrait with Hat and Veil is a painting by the German Expression painter Paula Modersohn-Becker.
-It was painted between 1906-7.
+Self-Portrait with Hat and Veil is an oil on canvas painting by the German Expression painter Paula Modersohn-Becker, from c.
+1906-1907.
+It hangs in the Kunstmuseum, in The Hague.

+History and description

 It has been described as an impenetrable, secret painting: "the artist stands in front of a draped window, her face both in shadow and covered by a veil, doubly concealing the backlit figure from public viewing.
 Only the deep V-shape of her garment suggests exposure of any kind, and even there the flower held just at the breast both hints at and denies a fuller view."

-It hangs in the Kunstmuseum, in The Hague.